ethersphere/bee/packaging/docker/README.md

 `clef` is configured with `CLEF_CHAINID=5` for goerli

-To configure `bee` set obtain a free Infura account and set:
+Bee requires an Ethereum endpoint to function.
+Obtain a free Infura account and set:
 - `BEE_SWAP_ENDPOINT=wss://goerli.infura.io/ws/v3/xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`

 Set bee password by either setting `BEE_PASSWORD` or `BEE_PASSWORD_FILE`